eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 export MPICH_RDMA_ENABLED_CUDA=1
 export IGG_CUDAAWARE_MPI=1
 ```
 \note{On daint, each MPI process (SLURM task) sees a single GPU with `ID = 0` as we request `--gpus-per-task=1`.
-This implies that there is no need to rely on other mechanisms such as using shared memory MPI communicator to convert global to local MPI ranks for GPU selection.}
+This implies that there is no need to rely on other mechanisms such as using shared memory MPI communicator to convert global to local MPI ranks for GPU selection ([more about this the in CSCS doc](https://docs.cscs.ch/running/slurm/#one-rank-per-gpu)).}

 \warn{Using ImplicitGlobalGrid.jl on daint, one needs to ensure to set `select_device = false` in the `init_global_grid` kwarg: